karthikkraj/EarthGPT/readme.md

 ---

-# EarthGPT Interface
+# EarthGPT

 ## Overview

-EarthGPT Interface is a cutting-edge React-based web application for analyzing LISS-4 satellite imagery and handling general queries through an AI interface.
+EarthGPT is a cutting-edge React-based web application for analyzing LISS-4 satellite imagery and handling general queries through an AI interface.
 It combines modern web technologies to deliver a ChatGPT-like experience with advanced image analysis features.

 ---